Cannabigerol (CBG): A Minor Cannabinoid With A Major Impact

-The understanding of this specific cannabinoid and it’s effects is somewhat limited.
+The research surrounding this specific cannabinoid (and its effects) are somewhat limited.
 Restrictions on the testing of cannabis make it difficult to find volumes of quality research about cannabigerol (CBG).

 Cannabigerol (CBG) seems to work with the other cannabinoids (such as THC and CBD) to provide overall synergy, as well as balance.

 That being said, it has been classified as an antagonist of the CB1-receptor, which affects the central nervous system.
 Because of this, CBG is believed to partially counteract the paranoid, “heady” high typically associated with tetrahydrocannabinol (THC).
 Cannabigerol (CBG) has also been determined to affect the CB2-receptor, which influences the body more.
 However, researchers aren’t sure if CBG promotes or inhibits CB2-receptor activity yet.

 Another effect cannabigerol (CBG) has on the brain is that it inhibits the uptake of GABA, a brain chemical that determines how much stimulation a neuron needs to cause a reaction.
 When GABA is inhibited it can decrease anxiety and muscle tension similar to the effects of cannabidiol (CBD).

 An Italian study published in the May 2013 edition of Biological Psychology suggests that cannabigerol (CBG) has strong anti-inflammatory properties and may benefit patients with inflammatory bowel disease (IBD).
 It also is useful in the treatment of glaucoma, as CBG can increase the fluid drainage from the eye and reduce the amount of pressure.
 Further, cannabigerol (CBG) has anti-depressant qualities and may inhibit tumor growth.

 Cannabigerol (CBG) Deserves More Attention